Vacation rentals and apartments with air conditioning

 Just a 30-mile drive away from Hilo is Hawaii Volcano National Park, the most visited attraction on the island.
 Not only does the park preserve the natural habitat of the Mauna Loa and Mauna Kea volcanoes, it also allows scientists to gather information about the birth of the Hawaiian Islands and the earth.
 You can get here via car, public bus, or commercial tour bus.

 Getting to Hilo is fairly straightforward.
 If coming from outside the islands, fly into Hilo International Airport and use the public bus to get to your lodging.
 Or, rent a private car so you can use it to explore the island during your stay.
 The Hele-On Bus is the public bus system that will get you where you need to go in Hilo.

+Tripping.com offers over 250 vacation rentals to choose from in Hilo.
+For those who are visiting Hilo to experience the historic downtown, pick a rental near the center of town.
+Some rentals provide dramatic, oceanfront view, while others are more humble and allow guests to stay in Hilo while on a budget.
 Downtown Hilo has various local shops, as well as a few chain stores for tourists to visit.
 Skip the chain stores, though, because many of the 100+ year old wooden storefronts are on the National Register of Historic Places.
 Downtown also houses a few art galleries featuring local works that capture the unique perspective residents have of Hilo.
 Kamehameha Avenue is your best bet for restaurants and shops, so start there are see where your stroll takes you.